bneil7/Sprint-Challenge--User-Interface/README.md

 - [ ] Submit a Pull-Request to merge <firstName-lastName> Branch into master (student's  Repo). **Please don't merge your own pull request**
 - [ ] Add your team lead as a reviewer on the pull-request
 - [ ] Your team lead will count the project as complete by merging the branch back into master

+//
+fix the main to wrap

+color the boxes

+add bottom nav

+tablet view (800px)
+-main nav and header are fine
+ - make the boxes into columns and side by side

+ images are fine to use pixels, pretty much everything else you gotta use percentages.

+ 500px
+ everythings a column

+ nthchild

+do another module submission
+before 6pm